 Book Online and Save Money!

-This is the crown jewel in terms of Pamplona's museums.
-It stands opposite the Royal Palace.
-In this museum are the greatest art collections and archaeological findings in Navarre.
+This is the crown jewel in terms of Pamplona's museums and stands opposite the Royal Palace.
+This fine museum houses the greatest art collections and archaeological findings in Navarra.
 Some of these collections date back to pre-historical periods while most of them fall within Roman, Medieval, and Renaissance and Baroque periods.
 The most prized works of art at this museum include the Mosaic of Theseus, Goya's portrait of the Marqués de San Adrián, and the Chest from Leyre.

 The Church of Saint Nicholas

-As you can now tell, tourism Pamplona is definitely worth the journey.
-You should try to visit this city as soon as you can.
-Remember, no place offers you as much richness in historical heritage than Pamplona.
+As you can see visiting Pamplona is definitely worth the journey and no place offers you as much richness in historical heritage as this excellent ancient city.

 Exploring the historic part of Pamplona is easy by staying at one of the great value

 hotels in Pamplona located in the central part of the city.
 There is a wide variety of accommodation on offer in Pamplona and the surrounding area.
 From Luxury Hotels to Hostels, old converted mansions , apartments and holiday villas.

 AC Ciudad de Pamplona